Best Dog Food For Perianal Fistula

 When it comes to managing perianal fistula in dogs through diet, careful consideration and adjustments can greatly alleviate symptoms and aid in recovery.
 As a pet owner dealing with this condition, I’ve learned several feeding tips that have proven effective in managing my dog’s discomfort and promoting healing.

-See also Will Rats Eat Dog Food
+See also Why Dog Food Has Crude Ash Added

 First and foremost, opt for a highly digestible diet for your furry companion.
 Foods that are easily broken down can reduce the workload on the digestive system, easing any potential irritation to the affected area.
 Look for options rich in lean proteins, such as chicken or turkey, and easily digestible carbohydrates like rice or sweet potatoes.